dslm4515/CMLFS/README.md

 <li>libelf(elfutils) requires a compiler with GNU99 support.
 Clang doe not have true GNU99 support.
 Compiles fine with GCC from cross-tools</li>
 <li>Diskboot.img of grub is not correctly built with clang.
 Grub needs to be built with GCC </li>
 <li>Cannot build cgnutools with host's LLVM/Clang.
 Has to be complied with Host's GCC or previously built cross-tools toolchain.
+<li>Build for cgnutools breaks on a glibc host.
+Currently testing and adjusting build instructions. </li>
 </ul>

 ## Change log